Data Fetcher Help Center

 Update based on field(s)

-If you're using the Update write mode and each record in your API response has a unique field, such as an id field, you can use this field to merge the response data with the existing records in your output view.
-See the example below to understand why this is helpful.
+If you're using the and each record in your API response has a unique field, such as an id field, you can use this field to merge the response data with the existing records in your output view.
+See the to understand why this is helpful.

 Set Update based on field(s)